ApacheEcho/RouteForceRouting/build_tasks/auto_todo.md

 - [x] Add store bundling logic: cluster stores by chain or location preference dynamically
 - [x] Build offline fallback route builder using cached data only
 - [x] Add partial re-routing logic: adjust only part of route if new constraint is added
+- [x] Export entire route plan as PDF with map, times, and constraints shown visually